Supreme Court will decide the marriage rights of gays and lesbians, and determine whether same-sex marriage should be permitted across all US states.

 Understanding the Supreme Court’s recent announcement requires looking at the current legal complications of same-sex couples living in states that do not recognize the validity of their marriage.

-“Driving the Supreme Court’s review is the disparity between states in how they recognize or fail to recognize same-sex marriages among couples who wed in a state where same-sex marriage is legal but reside in one where it is not”, says family lawyer Bari Zell Weinberger of Weinberger Law Group in New Jersey.
+“Driving the Supreme Court’s review is the disparity between states in how they recognize or fail to recognize same-sex marriages among couples who wed in a state where such marriages are legal but reside in one where it is not”, says family lawyer Bari Zell Weinberger of Weinberger Divorce & Family Law Group in New Jersey.

-Although same-sex marriage is currently permitted in a majority of the U.S., the discrepancy between gay marriage laws in different states has caused distress in a number of same-sex divorce cases.
+Although these marriages are currently permitted in a majority of the U.S., the discrepancy between gay marriage laws in different states has caused distress in a number of same-sex divorce cases.
 Weinberger recalls a “particularly vivid example” of such complications in a recent Florida divorce case.
-“A same sex couple attempted to divorce, but was denied due to Florida’s same-sex marriage ban,” says Weinberger.
+“A same-sex couple attempted to divorce, but was denied due to Florida’s ban,” says Weinberger.
 “The pair was essentially ‘wed-locked’ until this past December when a deal was finally brokered to grant a divorce in the matter.”

 Establishing same-sex marriage as a constitutional right in America would clarify a number of problems that currently plague the U.S. justice system.

 “While marriage and divorce laws are governed by each individual state, uniformity in the laws between states can certainly help to lessen confusion,” explains Weinberger.
-“How the Supreme Court rules on this issue will set an important precedent that may well have implications beyond same-sex marriage.”
+“How the Supreme Court rules on this issue will set an important precedent that may well have implications beyond the issue at hand.”

-Regardless of what the Supreme Court decides in its impending ruling on the marital rights of same-sex couples, the outcome will be impactful on the legal system as well as the LGBT community across the U.S..
+Regardless of what the Supreme Court decides in its impending ruling, the outcome will be impactful on the legal system as well as the LGBT community across the U.S.